NMR INVESTOR ALERT: Bronstein, Gewirtz And Grossman, LLC Announces An Investigation Into Nomura Holdings Inc ADR And Encourages Investors To Contact T...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Oct.
-08, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Nomura Holdings Inc ADR (“Nomura” or“the Company”) (NYSE: NMR).
-Investors who purchased Nomura securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/NMR .
+Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Nomura Holdings Inc ADR ("Nomura" or "the Company") (NYSE: NMR ).
+Investors who purchased Nomura securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/NMR .

 Investigation Details